 10 Berlin76,0 10 Prague76,0

-A place Rainiest cities Average annual rainy days A place The sunniest cities Average annual quantity sundial in a day
+Place The rainiest cities Average annual number of rainy days Place The sunniest cities Average annual quantity sundial in a day

 1 Copenhagen251 1 Lisbon8,3